jmiskovic/arbo/README.md

 `adb shell am start -S -n "org.love2d.android/.GameActivity" -d "file:///sdcard/lovegame/main.lua"`

+## What works well

+* in-scene modification of shapes and especially colors
+* reusing scene elements to create shadows, highlights and other 'smart' features
+* rendering technique is aesthetically pleasing
+* modeling 2D shapes with meta-balls
+* molding Simplex noise into starfields, hills, stripes, waves...

+## What doesn't work

+* GUI is un-intuitive and fragile
+* navigating scene tree is extremely tedious
+* painfully slow rendering on mobile, even with simple scenes
+* rendering doesn't scale to complex scenes
+* scene interactivity

+## Unexplored paths:

+Some ideas for future features:

+* transpiling scene to GLSL code for massive speed gains (I did transpile from scene definition to non-recursive procedural Lua, that made for 2x frame rate)
+* frames-in-frames recursive rendering of scene tree, for visualization and navigation of scene elements
+* turning scene description into Lisp-like language with scoping and macro manipulations
+* linking multiple scenes into explorable world
+* rigging scene parameters to simulated variables, to render interactive agents
+* controlling stroke size/shape/opacity per-scene-object, for artistic effects
+* adding perspective transformations for 2.5D scenes

 ## Showcase

+Below are some scenes created to develop and test features of renderer.
+They look more alive in renderer than as static images.

 Tree defined as recursive geometry - a tree is composed of a single branch and few smaller trees on top.